nextstrain/janus/README.md

 ./janus -n
 ```

-Run all builds on the cluster with no more than 4 cluster jobs at a time (note:
+Run all builds on the cluster with no more than 4 cluster jobs at a time.
-the `-j` argument is required).

 ```bash
 ./janus -j 4